-During fiscal 2009, the Fund will establish and execute a formal IFRS Transition Plan.
-This plan will include:
+During fiscal 2009, the Fund established, and is currently in the process of executing, a formal IFRS Transition Plan.
+The Plan comprises:

-- An established project structure and governance practices - Detailed timetable for fiscal 2009 and 2010 - Identification and allocation of resources (combination of internal and external) - Development and execution of a training program - Detailed analysis of all Canadian GAAP to IFRS differences - Detailed analysis and selection of all IFRS 1 elections - Assessment of impact on data systems, internal controls over financial reporting, and business activities, such as financing and compensation arrangements
+- an established project structure and governance practices; - detailed timetable for fiscal 2009; - identification and allocation of both internal and external resources; - development and execution of a training program; - detailed analysis of all Canadian GAAP to IFRS differences; - detailed analysis and selection of all IFRS 1 elections; and - assessment of impact on data systems, internal controls over financial reporting, and business activities, such as financing and compensation arrangements. - 3) Integration during this phase the Fund will integrate the necessary procedures into the Fund's underlying financial system and processes that are required for the changeover to IFRS.